haavardb/ideas/README.md

 - Over-engineer something

 #### 2. Natural language processing of a podcast
-- Could you take e.g. [Radioresepsjonen](https://radio.nrk.no/serie/radioresepsjonen) and convert everything they say into text, create data from it and do somwthing fun with it?
+- Could you take e.g. [Radioresepsjonen](https://radio.nrk.no/serie/radioresepsjonen) and convert everything they say into text, create data from it and do something fun with it?
 What do they talk about the most, which one is talking the most etc. etc.)